 It would allow me to keep all of my office bits in one place until I finish my caravan workshop (another project that has stalled during the winter!) and it would keep paperwork out of the living room where is currently stacking up.
 I’m sure I’m not the only one who needs to sort out a dedicated study space, and with students returning to university this week for the start of a new semester I thought that now would be a good time to research what space-saving dorm stuff there is out there.

-I started my search on Pinterest and came up with some fantastic space-saving ideas.
+I started my desk ideas research on Pinterest and came up with some fantastic space-saving ideas.
 The first option I found was fitting shelves and desk space into the alcove, which would really make the most of the space – at the moment there are just some drawers in the alcove and all of the space above it is wasted.
 So perhaps some floating shelves would give me some more storage space where I could use baskets or boxes to store my bits and pieces neatly.
-However, while browsing Pinterest, my eye landed on a genius idea – I particularly like this concealed workspace within a wardrobe.
+However, while browsing Pinterest, my eye landed on a genius idea – I particularly like the idea of a concealed workspace within a wardrobe.
 So my bedroom would continue to look like a bedroom with pair of wardrobes, but one of these would house my desk, all my computer stuff and paperwork – excellent!

 So all I need is a wardrobe and I can get started!
 The next step is desk storage solutions such as files, letter racks, boxes etc to keep everything tidy within the concealed desk space – there’s no point in having a custom-made storage solution if I’m just going to stuff all my mess into it haphazardly.
 I’d heard about a website which specialises in dorm stuff for students so I had a browse of their desk solutions and came up with these laser-cut storage options from OCM above.
 They will look great in my bedroom, tie in with the existing decor and keep all my paperwork tidy.